 Festivals of Malluru Temple

-Narasimha Jayanthi and Vaikunta Ekadashi are celebrated as same as in other temples.
+Narasimha Jayanthi and Vaikunta Ekadashi are celebrated the same as in other temples.
 Lakhs of devotees visit the temple during Vaishaka Masam, especially on Vaishaka Shudda Pournima, to glimpse the Brahmostavas.
 Brahmostavas are mars as anniversary this temple.

 - Narasimha Jayanthi